therealtwigster/fasa-stcg/README.md

 | **Federation** | Constitution / Enterprise refit | Balanced cruisers, strong phasers and photon torpedoes |
 | **Klingon** | D-7 | Aggressive disruptor boats; late marks add cloaks |
 | **Romulan** | V-8 Bird of Prey | Cloak-and-strike with devastating plasma weapons |

 ---

+## The battlefield

+Each game generates a fresh starfield with randomized terrain — clustered **asteroid fields** (rendered with miniaturized scanned-counter rock art, varied per hex), **nebula patches** (sensor-fouling), and isolated **gravity wells**.
+Terrain is capped so it never overwhelms the map (at most 50 affected hexes, sometimes none at all), and the ships' start zones are always left clear.

+---